freeradical13/freeradical13.github.io/index.md

 There are four main [states of matter][]: solid, liquid, gas, and plasma.

-If an atom has an equal number of protons and electrons, then it is neutral.
-If an atom has an unequal number of protons and electrons, then it is [ionized][ion] (if more protons - positively charged - then it's called a cation, and if more electrons - negatively charged - an anion).
+The number of protons is considered the [atomic number][] and categorizes the atom in a class called a [chemical element][] (e.g. carbon is the chemical element class for any atom which has 6 protons).
+Chemical elements and their reactions are the basis of chemistry.

 # Chemistry